 #3 – It costs money to get traffic.

 The days of ‘organic’ internet traffic are over.
-Google, bless their soul, has made it, so you actually have to have something IMPORTANT and USEFUL on your site to get listed on a Google search (what a concept).
+Bless their soul; Google has made it, so you have to have something IMPORTANT and USEFUL on your site to get listed on a Google search (what a concept).
 While this is good for us as information consumers, it isn’t good for us as internet business people… because even with great, useful information, it can take many months to build up any traffic organically.
-So we have to buy that traffic, and there’s a variety of ways to do it.
-But it’s not cheap – it can very easily cost into the $$ thousands per month!
+So we have to buy that traffic, and there are various ways to do it.
+But it’s not cheap – it can easily cost into the $$ thousands per month!

 #4 – You’re going to have to work.

-Despite what ANY of these programs say, even the best ones, you’re going to have to work—a lot.
-Sites don’t magically appear; magically get top listings and magically get updated constantly.
-It takes people (read: you) and hours (read: many, many hours).
+Despite what ANY of these programs say, even the best ones, you will have to work—a lot.
+Sites don’t magically appear; they get top listings and are updated constantly.
+It takes people (read: you) and hours (read: many hours).
 So unless you have thousands of dollars to pay for people to do everything, be prepared to put a lot of time into any online venture.

 The Lighter Side.

-#5 – Good info is out there if you can find the source.
+#5 – Good information is available if you can find the source.

-Many of the “programs” being offered out there are just copies of one successful idea somebody published a while ago.
-When a program comes along, that actually does work, and it gets copied so many times, with the hyperbole being jacked-up each time, that you may only be seeing offers for what are now essentially scams.
-To find the original if you can, and avoid the copy-cats.
+Many of the “programs” offered are just copies of one successful idea somebody published a while ago.
+When a program comes along that does work gets copied so many times, with the hyperbole being jacked up each time, you may only be seeing offers for what are now essentially scams.
+Find the original if you can, and avoid the copy-cats.

 #6 – Be innovative.

-The internet’s still a wide-open playing field, where fortunes can be made!
+The internet’s still a wide-open playing field where fortunes can be made!
 Try being unique and innovative.
 Don’t just copy the old “secrets” (see above).
-Use your own imagination!
+Use your imagination!

 #7 – Be honest.

-Some of the “programs” out there are really just instructions for pulling thinly-veiled scams on other people.
-Like using a great sales pitch to sell a basically worthless program with a money-back guarantee that doesn’t kick in until 30 or 45 days are up.
-The author is counting on most people forgetting about the guarantee by the time it’s up.
+Some “programs” are instructions for pulling thinly veiled scams on others.
+Like using a great sales pitch to sell a worthless program with a money-back guarantee that doesn’t kick in until 30 or 45 days are up.
+The author is counting on most people forgetting the guarantee by the time it’s up.
 While this does, unfortunately, work at some level, you will never be a real success this way, in business or life.

 #8 – Focus on what you know.

-If you focus on a niche area that you know a lot about, you can create a unique competitive advantage that can separate you from the rest.
-And, it gives you something to market and promotes to help drive traffic.
-There are still many niche opportunities on the internet – don’t be afraid to avoid the herd!
+If you focus on a niche area you know a lot about, you can create a unique competitive advantage that separates you from the rest.
+It also gives you something to market and promotes to help drive traffic.
+There are still many niche opportunities online – don’t be afraid to avoid the herd!

 #9 – Take your time.

 Fools rush in… in this case, literally.
 Take the time to plan.
 Run your ideas by a friend or colleague.
-Map out your business plan, competitive focus, product/service offering, and site map.
+Include your business plan, competitive focus, product/service offering, and site map.
 Doing so ahead of time will save you money and hours of heartache!

-Okay, so those are my 9 rules.
-Take them or leave them, but I’m giving them to you so you can avoid making some of the mistakes I’ve made.
-So can you still make money online?
+Okay, so those are my nine rules.
+You can take them or leave them, but I’m giving them to you so you can avoid making some of the mistakes I’ve made.
+So, can you still make money online?
 Yes, you can. $50,000 per month?
 Probably not.
-But if you keep your expectations realistic and are prepared to put in the hours, you can make good money on the internet.
-Remember, it was really as easy as they say; everyone would be doing it.
+But if you keep your expectations realistic and are prepared to put in the hours, you can make good money online.
+Remember, it was as easy as they say; everyone would do it.